 Don’t talk down to your audience

-It’s important not to be faceous or condescending when you’re communicating to your employees.
+It’s important not to be condescending when you’re communicating to your employees.
 A lot of this comes from the script itself, and whether or not you’ve “dumbed-down” the content too much, but it is also influenced by the voiceover artist or presenter.

 If it may be condescending to use one of your managers or employees in a training video, you can always hire a professionally-trained presenter.
 But please note: hiring a professional presenter doesn’t mean you should start inserting puns and double-entendres into your script!